 What happens if my child gets sick and can’t make a scheduled drive time?

 A: If your child happens to be sick or an emergency occurred, we require a parent or child to call the drive instructor and give at least a two-hour notice on cancellation of the drive time.
 The drive time will need to be made up based on the schedule the drive instructor has available.
+A $40 rescheduling fee may occur.
 See more information under About Us and under Our Policies.

 My child has some anxiety while driving.
-Do you have any advise to help them through this?
+Do you have any advice to help them through this?

 A: Very few children don’t have anxiety while driving.
 The only way to get through this is to have your child drive.
-Start them in areas without traffic (empty parking lots, fairground areas, etc.) The more experience they get the less anxiety they have.
+Start them in areas without traffic (empty parking lots, fairground areas, etc.) The more experience they get, the less anxiety they will have.